brainagency/git-hooks/README.md

    ```
    git clone git@github.com:brainagency/git-hooks.git .
    ```
+3. Copy `.env.rb.example` to `.env.rb` and configure based on your flavour
-3. Copy the example files (with `.example` extension) into the ones without any extension.
+4. Copy the example files (with `.example` extension) into the ones without any extension.
 That should be done to able to checkout fresh versions.
-4. Profit!
+5. Profit!

 ## commit-msg hook